-At Opentrons, we began making robots for biologists so they can conduct their research faster and more reproducibly.
+At Opentrons, we began making robots for life scientists so they could conduct their research faster and more reproducibly.

 And it’s working.

 We’ve seen nearly three dozen citations over the last four years from scientists using our platform, and we're seeing more every day -- especially for our new Pandemic Response Lab.
 Biologists, chemists, and many other life scientists are citing Opentrons in publications, preprints, conference papers, articles, and even in their graduate thesis projects!
 We are thrilled to be a part of these projects, and we are thrilled to share them with you.

 We're constantly adding more, so keep checking this page! ___________________________________________________